 Before we go any further: beware of spoilers if you haven’t seen Edge of Tomorrow yet.
 If you haven’t, shame on you.

 The movie is so different, fresh and original that, to some people, ending on a familiar/happy note doesn’t gel with its riskier choices.
-Would it have been more badass if Major Bill Cage (Tom Cruise) had died to save the world?
+Would it have been more badass if Major Bill Cage (Tom Cruise) had died in order to save the world?
 Of course he does sacrifice himself repeatedly, but what if he had stayed dead?
-The problem is that a downer ending isn’t everyone’s idea of a good time.
+The problem is a downer ending isn’t exactly everyone’s idea of a good time.

 But crowd-pleasing commerce isn’t why the film ended the way that it did.
 Genre demand is why.

 We spoke with screenwriter Christopher McQuarrie, who explained the original script for Edge of Tomorrow was tonally much darker.
 Cruise stressed the importance of the story’s humor, even when people like McQuarrie initially didn’t see the joke.
 Once Edge of Tomorrow began to lean more heavily on the comedy, that’s when this happy ending materialized.
 As McQuarrie reminds us, comedies generally have to go back to the way things were, and that’s exactly what Edge of Tomorrow did.